This post was updated in June 2020.

 This also meant we only had to wait for each other to finish the required exercises, leaving more time for ‘regular’ diving!

 I never felt unsafe underwater as Lenoel was always checking to see how we were doing.
-Which we always responded to with the ‘yes, I am okay’ signal as you can see in the picture below.
+To which we always responded with the ‘yes, I am okay’ signal as you can see in the picture below.

-The El Nido Puro Diver shop is located in the middle of El Nido, check their Facebook page for more information.
+The El Nido Puro Diver shop is located in the middle of El Nido, check Tripadvisor for more information.

 Diving is all about safety, so there is no such thing as a stupid question or being too careful.
 After all, better safe than sorry!